Treatment of funnel-shaped thoraxes with custom-made silicone prosthesis

 A thoracic scan will be requested and an estimate will be established by the Sebbin laboratories after a medical prescription.

-This scan will then be analyzed by your surgeon and will be sent to Sebbin Laboratories for planning and production of the implant.
-This stage lasts on average 2 months.
+This scan is then analyzed by your surgeon and sent to Sebbin Laboratories for implant planning and production.
+This stage takes an average of 3 months.

-Finally, a consultation with your anesthesiologist will take place in the month preceding the operation.
+Finally, a consultation with your anaesthetist will take place in the month preceding the operation.

 Is the procedure covered by health insurance?